accept, accept4 - accept a new connection on a socket

 The socket is not accepting connections.

-OPEN_MAX file descriptors are currently open in the calling process.
+The per-process limit of file descriptors are already open in the calling process.

 The maximum number of file descriptors in the system are already open.